fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 The adventure of truth is what makes life interesting!
 > "If i know what I shall find, I do not want to find it.
 Uncertainty is the salf of life" - Erwin Chargaff

-You should pursue because it will force you to become the best version of yourself.
-Living in truth is how you find meaning in life.
-It forces you to u to engage with every part of our conscious experience, both the good and the bad.
-Living in truth removes any interpreation of life as a glass half-full or glass half-empty person.
-The glass is already full, just not of what we think or want.

 If you don't feel like you deserve becoming a better person (many such cases), think about it in terms of the people you love.
 Pursue truth for them, because if you don't become the best person you can, someone else will eventually carry the burden you're avoiding.